Carolyn Ainslie, vice president for finance and treasurer

 I. Policy StatementBACK TO TOP

-The Cost Transfer Policy ensures that incurred costs (either payroll or other direct costs) transferred from any one sponsored or other project or program grant to a separate federally-funded sponsored project or program grant comply with sponsor terms and conditions, regulations, and University policies.
+The Cost Transfer Policy ensures that a direct cost transferred to a federally-funded sponsored project, after it was initially charged to another sponsored project or a non-sponsored chartstring, complies with sponsor terms and conditions, regulations, and University policies.

 II.
 Who is Affected by this PolicyBACK TO TOP

-This policy applies to all federally-funded sponsored projects and programs, including federal prime subawards received by the University through another entity.
-It should be understood by all University employees responsible for accounting transactions, including Principal Investigators (PIs), Grant Managers, Department Managers, staff within Sponsored Research Accounting (SRA), and staff within the Office of Research and Project Administration (ORPA).
+This policy applies to all federally-funded sponsored awards, and should be understood by all University employees responsible for accounting transactions, including Principal Investigators (PIs), Grant Managers, Department Managers, staff within Sponsored Research Accounting (SRA), and staff within the Office of Research and Project Administration (ORPA).

-A cost transfer occurs when a cost is moved to a different project grant from the one to which it was initially charged.
-For the purposes of this policy, a cost transfer is defined as the reassignment of an expense to a federally-funded sponsored project after the expense was initially charged to another sponsored project or nonsponsored project.
+For the purposes of this policy, a cost transfer is defined as the transfer of an expense to a federallyfunded sponsored project after it was initially charged to another sponsored project or a non-sponsored chartstring.

 Late Cost Transfer

-A cost transfer onto a federally-funded sponsored project that is requested more than 90 days after the end of the month in which the cost was originally incurred (see Cost Transfer Policy).
+A cost transfer that is requested more than 90 days after the end of the month in which the cost was originally incurred is considered late.
+For example, if an original cost posted on 6/15/XX, then the 90 days would begin on 7/1/XX and end on 9/28/XX.
+Therefore, any cost transfer made on or after 9/29/XX would be considered late.

 IV.
 PolicyBACK TO TOP